Benni Smales-Braithwaite: Career

 He signed for Barrow in August 2022.
 Later that month he moved on loan to Warrington Rylands 1906.

 On 18 November 2022, Smales-Braithwaite joined National League North side Curzon Ashton on a one-month loan deal.
 In January 2023, he extended his contract with Barrow until the end of the season and extended his loan with Curzon Ashton.
 He moved on loan to Guiseley in February 2023.
+He was released after one season at Barrow, but was invited back for pre-season.

+In July 2023 Smales-Braithwaite went on trial at Danish 1st Division club Vendsyssel FF.
+He was included in Vendsyssel's match squad for the opening match against SønderjyskE on 21 July 2023, where he made his debut after coming off the bench.
+On 31 January 2024, Smales-Braithwaite joined Faroe Islands Premier League side 07 Vestur on loan until June 2024.

+On 13 September 2024 Smales-Bratihwaite was loaned out again, to Danish 2nd Division club Skive IK for the remainder of 2024.
+After only 70 minutes of playing time, Smales-Braithwaite returned to Vendsyssel in December 2024.

+In January 2025 he returned to England, signing for Stalybridge Celtic.